mbootsman/marcelbootsman.nl/content/sections/about.md

 ---
 title: About me
+searchHidden: true
 ---
 Hi!
 My name is Marcel Bootsman.
 This is my personal site on which I share some of my thoughts and experiences about my work, private life and everything in between.
-There will also be technical content about Open Source, Web development, WordPress and Hugo (which this is generated with since October, 2022).
+Also you might find some technical content here about Open Source, Web development, WordPress and Hugo (powering this website since October, 2022).

 ## Professional biography ##
 My current role, since April 2019, is Marketing Manager Dutch Market for [Kinsta](https://kinsta.com/).